 Professor Lacer had been sitting at his desk when they came in, reading through a bound sheaf of papers.
 When the bell rang, he stood up.
 That simple movement was enough to quiet the entire classroom.
 “Our class’s miniature tournament starts today.
-We’ll use this time to go through elimination rounds, narrowing down the number of matches we need to get through on Friday.
-A single loss will see you disqualified to move on.
+We will use this time to go through elimination rounds, narrowing down the number of matches we need to get through on Friday.
+A single loss will see you disqualified.
 If any match lasts longer than twenty minutes, both sides will be disqualified.
-I’ve requisitioned a couple student aides to keep track of wins and losses and keep things going smoothly, but I’ll personally be giving each of you your mid-term score.”
+I have requisitioned a couple of student aides to keep track of wins and losses and keep things going smoothly, but I will personally be giving each of you your mid-term score.”
 He gestured to the two student aides, who waved to the room.

 “What are we being graded on?” a student asked.

 “Your Will,” Lacer said simply.
-“To be clear…your performance today is a chance to either confirm the assessment I’ve made of each of you throughout the term so far…or surprise me.
+“To be clear, your performance today is a chance to either confirm the assessment I’ve made of each of you throughout the term so far…or surprise me.
 I have made a reasonable estimation of both your dedication and your skill.
-Your grade will depend on the effort you have put into improving during the entire term so far as well as your ability to demonstrate your grasp of the various aspects of a powerful Will.
+Your grade will depend on the effort you have put into improving during the term so far, as well as your ability to demonstrate your grasp of the various aspects of a powerful Will.
 I will be noting your capacity, your efficiency, your force, and your soundness.
-If you do surprise me, hope for your own sake that it is positively—a show of extra capability under pressure, rather than a disappointment.”
+If you do surprise me… Well, hope for your own sake that it is positive—a show of extra capability under pressure—rather than disappointment.”

 “The desks have been marked with a direction, clockwise or counter-clockwise.
-If the sphere moves in your direction for more than three consecutive seconds, you have won,” he said.
+If the sphere moves in your direction for more than three consecutive seconds, you have won.”

 When the first twelve contestants were seated, the spell arrays were written, and the student aides had their pocket watches, clipboards, and pens ready, Professor Lacer nodded sharply.
 “Begin.”
 He watched intently as the students obeyed.

-Damien, Ana, and Sebastien stood to the side watching.
+Damien, Ana, and Sebastien stood to the side, watching.
 Sebastien was in the third bracket.
-She looked around, but even a perusal of the stronger students in the class didn’t lead to an epiphany about the identity of her partner.
 She leaned closer to Damien, murmuring, “Do you know who S. Vanderville is?”

 “Simon Vanderville,” Damien murmured back, not taking his eyes off the contestants.
-Less than a minute in, half of the matches had already been decided, with one side being unable to keep their opponent from moving the sphere against them for three consecutive seconds.
+Less than a minute in and half of the matches had already been decided, with one side being unable to keep their opponent from moving the sphere against them for three consecutive seconds.

 Damien’s eyebrows rose, but when he looked at her sincere expression, he sighed and rolled his eyes in amusement.
 “I forgot.
-You erase ‘unimportant things’ like peoples’ names from your memory.”
-He jerked his chin toward a familiar looking man.
+You erase ‘unimportant things,’ like peoples’ names, from your memory.”
+He jerked his chin toward a familiar looking man standing across the room.
 “That’s Simon.
 You’ve actually partnered with him several times, Sebastien.”

 Vanderville noticed her looking and gave her a solemn nod.